Bangladeshi couple shot dead in South Africa

 Md Mofiz Bhuiyan, younger brother of Mohin, said, "My elder brother first migrated to South Africa in 2008.
 Then he took his wife six years ago."

-Abdur Jabbar added that the news was conveyed to the local people through loudspeakers at the local mosque.

-The family of the deceased sought help of the government to bring the bodies back to the country.
+The family of the deceased sought help from the government to bring the bodies back to the country.

 Senbagh Upazila Nirbahi Officer (UNO) Jisan bin Majed said, "I heard the news.
-I will visit the house of the deceased around 5:00pm.
+I will visit the house of the deceased.
 The upazila administration will assist in bringing their bodies back to the country and the burial."

 Comments